spushkin/Video_App/README.md

 # CSC 317 Course Project - Video App

+A Full Stack Video management application (JavaScript, NodeJS, MySQL) where we can create an account, upload and manage videos, play videos, and post comments.

 1. Clone the repo;
 2. Download and install NodeJs/NPM;
 3. Download and install MySQL Server;